cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ## Forwards Compatibility

-As long as `Wasm Client Code` keeps its interface consistent with `ICS 02` it should be forward compatible
+As long as `Wasm Contract` keeps its interface consistent with `ICS 02` it should be forward compatible

 ## Example Implementation

-None yet.
+Implementation of ICS 08 in Go can be found in [ibc-go PR](https://github.com/cosmos/ibc-go/pull/3355).

 ## Other Implementations